Abdominal ultrasound of an abdominal aortic aneurysm

 Active clinical studies

-This group of doctors is active in clinical studies related to aortic disease.
+This group of doctors is active in clinical trials related to aortic disease.